-First, a number of sealants contain BPA, a known endocrine disruptor.
-Recent studies have further detailed the health impact of this substance, reported on at News Inferno:
+First, a number of sealants and composites contain BPA, a known endocrine disruptor.
+Recent studies have further detailed the health impact of this substance, (Source)

 SECTION UNDER CONSTRUCTION

 The latest research, the first large BPA study in humans, published last month by the prestigious Journal of the American Medical Association (JAMA), found a “significant relationship” between exposure to the ubiquitous estrogenic chemical and heart disease, diabetes, and liver problems.
 Long-standing research points to hormonal disturbances and a variety of cancers and neurological and behavioral problems in adults and children.
 Also, the National Toxicology Program, part of the Department of Health and Human Services (HHS), has raised concerns about BPA.
 Of particular concern is childhood exposure BPA that leaches from polycarbonate baby bottles and the linings of infant formula cans.
 The 2003-4 National Health and Nutrition Examination Survey by the Centers for Disease Control and Prevention (CDC) found detectable levels of BPA in 93 percent of urine samples collected from more than 2,500 adults and children over the age of six.
 BPA may accelerate puberty and raise a potential risk of cancer and, this month, the journal Environmental Health Perspectives reported that BPA might interfere with chemotherapy treatment.

 Additionally, a new review of the FDA’s “BPA is safe” rationale shows that to be flawed (Source)